What is a myelogram?

 What happens during a myelogram?

-A myelogram may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+A myelogram may be done on an outpatient basis or as part of your stay in a hospital.
+For outpatients, please allow four hours for the preparation, procedure, and recovery time.

 Generally, a myelogram follows this process:

-You will be asked to remove any clothing, jewelry or other objects that may interfere with the procedure.
+- You may be asked to remove any clothing, jewelry, or other objects that may interfere with the procedure.

-The radiologist will numb the skin by injecting a local anesthetic that numbs the site.
-This injection may sting for a few seconds, but makes the procedure less painful.
+- The radiologist will numb the skin by injecting a local anesthetic (numbing) drug using a thin needle.
+This injection may sting for a few seconds, but it makes the procedure less painful.

-A needle will be inserted through the numbed skin and into the subarachnoid space where the spinal fluid is located.
-You may feel some pressure while the needle is inserted, but you must stay still during the insertion of the needle.
+- A needle will be inserted through the numbed skin and into the space where the spinal fluid is located.
+You will feel some pressure while the needle goes in, but you must remain still.

-The radiologist will remove some of the spinal fluid from the spinal canal.
-Next, a portion of contrast dye will be injected into the spinal canal through the needle.
+- The radiologist will remove some of the spinal fluid from the spinal canal.
+Next, a small amount of contrast dye will be injected into the spinal canal through the needle.
 You may feel a warming sensation when the contrast dye is injected.

-The needle is removed and the X-rays or CT scan pictures are taken.
+- The needle is then removed and the X-rays and/or CT scan pictures are taken.

 You may experience discomfort during the myelogram.
 The radiologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.